elliotstokes/elliotstokes.github.io/_posts/2014-02-08-automating-selenium-tests-with-grunt-and-mocha.md

 ##Automating Running of tests

 You can automate the execution of your tests using the [grunt-webdriver](https://github.com/webdriverjs/grunt-webdriver) tool.
 This will take your mocha tests and run them in within Grunt.
-The README file is pretty comprehensive and basically requires adding the follwing to your Grunt config.
+The README file is pretty comprehensive and basically requires adding the following to your Grunt config.

 <pre>
 grunt.initConfig({